heitorado/comics-app-challenge/README.md

 - The comics that a specific character is in can be obtained by v1/public/characters/:character_id/comics

 Made some API requests with insomnia to get familiar with the format.
 The main question now is how to synchronize this read-only API with the user preferences (the comics marked as favourite, for instance)

+### Day 2
+#### Part 1
+As for how to synchronize the objects retrieved by the API with the application-specific attributes, it seems that [ActiveResource](https://github.com/rails/activeresource) has what I need, or maybe [Her](https://github.com/remi/her).
+Those might be a bit of overkill though, since the API is read only and just the comics will need to be marked as favourite.
+It would strongly bind the application to the API structure, which _might_ make it future-proof but also increase coupling a lot.

+Quick solution: Build a wrapper from scratch and then think how to deal with setting/retrieving the favourite comics for the User later?

+#### Part 2
+Initialized fresh Rails app today.
+Installed rest-client gem
+Started coding marvel api wrapper
+Added marvel api credentials to the encrypted credentials file.

+#### Part 3
+The API wrapper is looking good so far.
+Marvel's API has its own way to deal with images, so I can't just retrieve the raw value from the payload and put into the HTML.
+I think it is a good idea to create a 'Comic' [value object](https://martinfowler.com/bliki/ValueObject.html) so the API wrapper returns them instead of the raw JSON payload.

+#### Part 4
+Built a service to consume the interface defined by the API wrapper.
+This service is responsible to build 'Comic' objects from the payload obtained from the wrapper.
+The main idea here is that the wrapper just cares about accessing the API and returning the JSON payload.
+Inside the wrapper are also defined some constants as per the API documentation (thumbnail sizes, for instance).
+So the wrapper is ignorant about the existance of everything else in the application.
+It just has the rules for acessing the api, the means to access it, and returns the raw JSON as a ruby hash.
+The service, on the other side, acts as a glue layer between the controller and the wrapper, but it is also ignorant about what the controller does.
+It just knows how to call the wrapper, process the raw hash payload into 'Comic' objects and send them back.
+The controller now has easy-to use wrapped objects with useful information to populate the views.

+#### Part 5
+Sorting was a bit of a headache.
+Spent several hours trying to understand some inconsistencies on the API.
+First, I'm assuming that the paramter that has to be sorted is the 'onsaleDate' since this is the parameter used by the official Marvel website for the "published at" date.
+Problems:
+- This was an url that came in one of the API responses for a comic: https://www.marvel.com/comics/issue/3627/storm_2006?utm_campaign=apiRef&utm_source=07e3e205bebd46de31d15ee9a76d85c2.
+Accessing it, the title says the comic is from 2006, but the "Published" says "December 31, 2029".
+There are a couple of other comics with years such as 2029 and 2099.
+- Some comics have this weird release date and also a lot of other comics with different ids associated to it, called "variants".
+From those variants, though, very few have a cover image, as can be seen here: https://www.marvel.com/comics/issue/59739/civil_war_ii_kingpin_2016_1_noto_character_variant/noto_character_variant?utm_campaign=apiRef&utm_source=07e3e205bebd46de31d15ee9a76d85c2
+- I though about excluding from the response comics that were with a release date after the current day, but that would not solve the problem.
+After some investigation on the ordered response that came from the API, there still are some inconsistencies between the published date and the title of the comic itself: https://www.marvel.com/comics/issue/84362/avengers_2018_44.
+This one has "(2018)" in the title but the Marvel website says it was published in April 7th, 2021.
+The release date is the same for all its variants as well.

+There are two interesting request parameters that I could use:
+- formatType (can be comic or collection, I would set it to 'comic')
+- noVariants (bool, if false no variants would be shown, only the original comic issue)

+#### Part 6
+Ended up configuring those additional parameters to increase the quality of the response as much as I could.
+Also configured the dateRange attribute to return comics released only before/on the present day.
+Enhanced the interface between the service and the wrapper, allowing the parameters to be overriden if necessary.

+Started working on the layout to take a break from the back end.
+Found [this tool](https://imagecolorpicker.com/en) which helped me quickly find the colors used.
+Also learned about [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox) and I am positively surprised on how easy it was to replicate the design with it, just took a few css lines.

+Also learned how to do the nice hover effect for each comic cover to display its title.

+Added the assets to the main project and finished the basic initial layout of the comics listing page, with logo and search box.